zjese/Painting-Prompts/README.md

 # Painting-Prompts
-## Organize and summarize the keywords of ai painting, collecting useful prompts
+## Organize and summarize the keywords of AI painting, collecting useful prompts

 ## Characters
 ### example.1